Tashkent Tower

 The Tashkent Television Tower (Тошкент Телеминораси, Toshkent Teleminorasi) is a 375 m tower, located in Tashkent, Uzbekistan and is the twelfth tallest tower in the world.
-Construction started in 1978 and it began operation six years later, on 15 January 1985.
-It was the forth tallest tower in the world from 1985 to 1991.
-Moreover, the decision of construction Tashkent Tower or TV-Tower of Uzbekistan was decided on 1 September 1971 in order to spread the TV and radio signals to all over the Uzbekistan.
-It is of a vertical cantilever structure, and is constructed out of steel.
-Its architectural design is a product of the Terxiev, Tsarucov & Semashko firm.
+Construction started in 1978.
+The tower began operating six years later, on 15 January 1985.
+It was the fourth tallest tower in the world from 1985 to 1991.
+The decision to construct the tower was made on 1 September 1971 in order to spread TV and radio signals throughout Uzbekistan.
+It is a vertical cantilever structure, and is constructed out of steel.
+Its architectural design is a product of the Terkhiev, Tsarukov & Semashko firm.

 The tower has an observation deck located 97 m above the ground.
-It is second tallest structure in Central Asia after Ekibastuz GRES-2 Power Station in Ekibastuz, Kazakhstan.
+It is the second tallest structure in Central Asia after Ekibastuz GRES-2 Power Station in Ekibastuz, Kazakhstan.
 It also belongs to the World Federation of Great Towers.

 Use

 The main purposes of the tower are radio and TV-transmission.
-The signal reaches the farthest points of Tashkent Province and some of the south regions of Kazakhstan.
-The tower is also used for communication between governmental departments, and organizations.
+The signal reaches the furthest points of Tashkent Region and some of the southern regions of Kazakhstan.
+The tower is used for communication between governmental departments, and organizations.
 The tower also serves as a complex hydrometeorological station.